 4 sem. hrs.
 Prereq.: SOCI 101 and/or SOCI 225, SOCI 348, SOCI 222, SOCI 277, SPAN 312; or consent.
-Not offered in 2012-2014.]
-Provides knowledge of scholarship on cross-cultural alliances and border crossing, focusing on the United States and Mexico, combined with lived experiences of such crossings.
-Emphasizes how power inequalities are negotiated in cross-cultural work.
-Course takes place in Cuernavaca, Mexico, and includes on-site and off-campus lectures; daily Spanish classes; and off-site excursions.
+Not offered in 2014-2015 or 2015-2016.]
+Provides knowledge of scholarship on crosscultural alliances and border crossing, focusing on the United States and Mexico, combined with lived experiences of such crossings.
+Emphasizes how power inequalities are negotiated in crosscultural work.
+Course takes place in Cuernavaca, Mexico and includes on-site and off-campus lectures, daily Spanish classes, and off-site excursions.
 No previous knowledge of Spanish is required.
-Thompson.
+Thompson.]